July 3, 2025

 Perks N/A

-Our Take *AT&T's newest offer for their prepaid plan allows you to get their unlimited data plan at an affordable $25/month price, but it does require a 12-month payment up front ($300).
-This isn't eligible for refunds, either, so unless you're really set on using AT&T's network, you can certainly find a cheaper (or at least, more flexible) prepaid plan elsewhere.
+Our Take AT&T's newest offer for its prepaid plan gives you to the unlimited data plan at an affordable $25/month, but it requires a 12-month payment up front ($300).
+This isn't eligible for refunds, either, so unless you're really set on using AT&T's network, you can certainly find a cheaper (or at least more flexible) prepaid plan elsewhere.

 Pros & Cons Pros: